MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/expenisfy-wn/expensify-wn-62821/index.md

 A workaround could be, to shave off the URL to the ADesc but may be too technical to be workable.

+The issue is still if there is a bogus URL it's stuck in the suspended state so we need to fix this 'suspended state'.

+It will take in any variations of the URL and return it without the ADesc.

+...

+But what's going on with decodeURIComponent, need to understand this function.

+...

+I feel like we need to know where the arrow is going so we can interdict it as such.

+### Address the issue directly
+trailingPercentEncodingRegex = /(%25)+$/;